HamdiMokni/TaskMatrix/README.md

 # TaskMatrix

 TaskMatrix is a lightweight tool for managing tasks with the Eisenhower priority matrix.
 It provides a modern web interface backed by a small Node.js server so your tasks are persisted between sessions.
+The interface has been rewritten in **React** to make the UI easier to extend.

 ## Installation